indrixdev/100DaysOfCodePlan/README.md

-# 100 Days Of Code Templates
+# 100 Days Of Code Plan

 General outline of the path to be followed for this attempt at the 100 Days of code challenge.